YaraShahin/panda_tools/README.md

 ## Environment_setup

-For more details about environment setup instructions, check docs/dev_env_readme.md and docs/panda_env_readme.md
+For more details about environment setup instructions, check `docs/env_setup`

 ### Hardware environment